oaworks/oa-works/src/policies/transparency.md

 ### About Code for Science & Society

-Code for Science & Society envision a future where research, data, and tech initiatives shift power to communities.
+[Code for Science & Society](https://www.codeforsociety.org/) (CS&S) is a 501(c)(3) US public charity focusing on the social and organizational infrastructure required for data to improve lives.
 They fiscally sponsor projects to empower communities to work together and build innovative technology for the public good.

 Find out more:
 - [Annual reports](https://www.codeforsociety.org/resources/css-annual-reports)